HRNasty and the Zen of the Employee Experience

 Be sensitive to the fact that diversity is not a choice

-We are men, women, over 55, under 21, and all of us come from different generations and different cultural backgrounds.
+We are men, women, trans, over 55, under 21, and all of us come from different generations and different cultural backgrounds.
+We are different colors, we are veterans, millennials, and boomers.
 At the end of the day, we need to overcome our differences and is our individual responsibility.
 Reminder: The concept of “lean in” applies to all demographics.

 When I was in middle school, I asked my mom “What is White Trash?”
 And I remember her answer to this day.
 My mom was VERY angry with me.
+She rarely got visibly angry.
 She said, “Don’t ever use that term.
-Every culture has people that didn’t grow up with the opportunity that you did.
-Our (home) country has the equivalent of folks who didn’t have an opportunity.
+Every culture has people who didn’t grow up with the opportunity that you did.
+Our (home) country has the equivalent of people who didn’t have an opportunity.
 We don’t get to choose our upbringing.”

 Culture is created by recruiting like-minded individuals who work on a common mission.
 It is created by setting expectations when an employee is hired and consistently living up to those expectations.
 I want to avoid setting expectations that I am not able to meet.
 Transparency builds trust.
 Is it the transparency that worries us or what people will do with this transparency that worries us.
 If we are not able to be transparent, then we may have the wrong people on the bus.